weizhouUMICH/SAIGE/README.md

 # Introduction

-## Current version is 0.44.5 (Updated on April 21, 2021, re-write code for leave-one-chromosome-out in Step 1 to have more efficient parallel computation
+## Current version is 0.44.6 (Updated on July 13, 2021) - SAIGE-GENE+: for group tests, collpasing ultra-rare variants with MAC <= 10.
+Set --method_to_CollapseUltraRare="absence_or_presence" as default to collpase ultra-rare varaints with MAC <= 10.
+SAIGE-GENE+ has well controlled type I error rates when the maximum MAF cutoff (maxMAFforGroupTest) is lower than 1%, e.g. 0.01% or 0.1%.

 ## Please re-install 0.44.2 if you installed this verion on March 31.

 ## For BGEN input, 8 bits are required.